SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-event-receivers.md

 ```

-> **Note:**
+> [!NOTE]
-> If you are using your own custom stored procedures as defined in your BDC model, you might also want to create the delete and update triggers.
+> f you are using your own custom stored procedures as defined in your BDC model, you might also want to create the delete and update triggers.
 The additional triggers are not be covered as part of this scenario.